53rd Electronic Warfare Group

 The 53rd Electronic Warfare Group was a component of the 53rd Wing of the Air Force Warfare Center, Air Combat Command, headquartered at Eglin Air Force Base, Florida.
 It was active from 1998 to 2021.

-The group was responsible for providing operational, technical and maintenance electronic warfare (EW) expertise to USAF air combat forces, and for systems engineering, testing, evaluation, tactics development, employment, capability and technology assessment.
+The group was responsible for providing operational, technical and maintenance electronic warfare expertise to USAF air combat forces, and for systems engineering, testing, evaluation, tactics development, employment, capability and technology assessment.
 This includes the wartime responsibility for emergency reprogramming and dissemination of EW system mission data software for combat aircraft.
 The group managed the Combat Shield Electronic Warfare Assessment Program for combat aircraft EW systems.
 Combat Shield provides operational units a system-specific capability assessment for their radar warning receivers, electronic attack pods, and integrated EW systems.

 Tracing its history to the 1941 activation of the 68th Observation Group, the unit traces its lineage and heritage to the 68th Strategic Reconnaissance Group; the 68th Air Refueling Group; the 68th Bombardment Wing, Heavy, and the 68th Electronic Combat Group.

 History

 World War II

 The 68th Observation Group was established at Brownwood Army Air Field, Texas, on 1 September 1941.
 Its primary mission was observation aircraft training and antisubmarine patrols.
 The group moved to several different U.S. locations in preparation for overseas deployment in 1942.

 It moved to the Mediterranean Theater of Operations (MTO), October–November 1942, and became part of Twelfth Air Force.
 Shortly after the group began operations most of its squadrons were detached for separate duty in order to carry out diverse activities over a wide area.
 Operating from bases in North Africa until November 1943, the group, or elements of the group, engaged in patrolling the Mediterranean; strafing trucks, tanks, gun positions, and supply dumps to support ground troops in Tunisia; training fighter pilots and replacement crews; and flying photographic and visual reconnaissance missions in Tunisia, Sicily, and Italy to provide information needed to adjust artillery fire.

 The group moved to Italy and became part of Fifteenth Air Force in November 1943.
-It continued visual and photographic reconnaissance and began flying weather reconnaissance missions in Italy, France, Germany, Austria, Hungary, and the Balkans.
+It continued visual and photographic reconnaissance and began flying weather reconnaissance missions in Italy, France, Germany, Austria, Hungary, and the[Balkans.
 Also engaged in electronic-countermeasure activities, investigating radar equipment captured from the enemy, flying ferret missions along the coasts of Italy and southern France, and accompanying bomber formations to detect approaching enemy fighters.
 It was inactivated in 1944.